awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

 ### IP Group ARN<a name="ipgroup_arn_syntax"></a>

-An IP group ARN has the following syntax:
+An IP group ARN has the syntax shown in the following example\.

 ```
 arn:aws:workspaces:region:account_id:workspaceipgroup/ipgroup_identifier